ortus-docs/contentbox-docs/back-end-development/back-end-development/widgets/README.md

 ## Rendering Widgets

 Widgets are rendered in your UI when you place them in content via the editors or manually using our triple mustache markup.
 The UI approach can be seen in the [Using ContentBox](../../../usage/using-contentbox/look-and-feel/widgets/) Section.
-The Markup notation is shown below, please note that the name of the widget has meaning:
+The Markup notation is shown below.
+Please note that the name of the widget has meaning:

 ```
 # Simplest Form